9921457110/project03/README.md

 # project03
-Setting up a Kubernetes Cluster with OpenShift
+This project that involves setting up a centralized logging system using Rsyslog on Red Hat Enterprise Linux (RHEL).